 We expect that settlement of any forward sale contract will generally occur no later than the date specified in the particular forward sale contract, which will be no later than fifteen months following the trade date of that forward sale contract.
 However, any forward sale contract may be settled earlier than that specified date in whole or in part at our option.
-We expect that each forward sale contract will be physically settled by delivery of shares of our common stock unless we elect to cash settle or net share settle a particular forward sale contract.
-Upon physical settlement or, if we so elect, net share settlement of a particular forward sale contract, delivery of shares of our common stock in connection with such physical settlement or, to the extent we are obligated to deliver shares of our common stock, net share settlement, will result in dilution to our earnings per share and return on equity.
-If we elect cash settlement or net share settlement with respect to all or a portion of the shares of common stock underlying a particular forward sale contract, we expect that the forward purchaser (or one of its affiliates) will purchase a number of shares of common stock under that forward such borrowed from third parties in connection with sales of shares of our common stock under that forward purchaser of shares of our common stock in connection with the forward purchaser or its affiliate unwinding its hedge positions could cause the price of our common stock to increase over such time (or prevent or reduce a decrease over such time), thereby increasing the amount of cash we would owe to the forward purchaser (or decreasing the amount of cash that the forward purchaser would owe us) upon a cash settlement of the relevant forward sale contract or increasing the number of shares of common stock we would deliver to the forward purchaser (or decreasing the number of shares of common stock we would deliver to the forward purchaser (or decreasing the number of shares of common stock we would deliver to the fo
+We expect that each forward sale contract will be physically settled by delivery of shares of common stock unless we elect to cash settle or net share settle a particular forward sale contract.
+Upon physical settlement or, if we so elect, net share settlement of a particular forward sale contract, delivery of shares of common stock in connection with such physical settlement or, to the extent we are obligated to deliver shares of common stock, net share settlement, will result in dilution to our earnings per share and return on equity.
+If we elect cash settlement or net share settlement with respect to all or a portion of the shares of common stock underlying a particular forward sale contract, we expect that the forward purchaser (or one of its affiliates) will purchase a number of shares of common stock necessary to satisfy its or its affiliate's obligation to return the shares of common stock borrowed from third parties in connection with sales of shares of common stock under that forward sale contract.
+In addition, the purchase of shares of common stock in connection with the forward purchaser or its affiliate unwinding its hedge positions could cause the price of our common stock to increase over such time (or prevent or reduce a decrease over such time), thereby increasing the amount of cash we would owe to the forward purchaser (or decreasing the number of shares of common stock that the forward purchaser (or decreasing the number of shares of common stock that the forward purchaser would deliver to the forward purchaser (or decreasing the number of shares of common stock that the forward purchaser would deliver to us) upon net share settlement